nlurkin/batchMon/README.md

 The fields marked as "templated" can use of the following placeholder that will be replaced when submitting the job:
-	o $jobIndex : 		will be replaced by the index of the job (=file index in the list of files)
-	o $fileNameArr[n] :	will be replaced by the file name of the nth file in the list of input files of the job o $fileName :  		will be replaced by the file name of the first input file of the job
+	o $jobIndex : 		will be replaced by the index of the job (=file index in the list of files) -- not working with arrayed submitting o $fileNameArr[n] :	will be replaced by the file name of the nth file in the list of input files of the job	-- not working with arrayed submitting o $fileName :  		will be replaced by the file name of the first input file of the job
 	o $fileList :		will be replaced by a list of the input files name